 What Is Salt Dissolution in Water

 Salt — specifically table salt, or sodium chloride — is an ionic compound.
 That means it’s made of positively charged sodium ions (Na⁺) and negatively charged chloride ions (Cl⁻) held together by electrostatic forces.
-In its solid form, these ions arrange themselves in a rigid, repeating lattice structure.
+Practically speaking, in its solid form, these ions arrange themselves in a rigid, repeating lattice structure.
 It’s this lattice that gives salt its crystalline shape and makes it feel gritty between your fingers.

 The Ionic Nature of Salt

 When salt is in solid form, the ions are tightly packed.
-So to dissolve, something has to disrupt those ionic bonds.
-So that’s where water comes in.
-Now, the polar water molecules are attracted to both the Na⁺ and Cl⁻ ions.
+But that’s where water comes in.
+To dissolve, something has to disrupt those ionic bonds.
+Also, the polar water molecules are attracted to both the Na⁺ and Cl⁻ ions.
 But they don’t just randomly bump into them — they actively pull them apart.

 Water’s Polar Structure